Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: Conclusions and Future Directions

-The idea would be eventually to provide both modes for Shufflecake, ``lite'' and ``full'' (the latter including both crash consistency countermeasures and multi-snapshot capabilities), and let the user choose which one is desired during the \texttt{init} operation.
-In practice, one of the two would be the default choice and the other one could be selected as optional, but deciding which of the two shall be the default and which one optional will require a careful security and usability study.
+The idea would be eventually to provide both modes for Shufflecake, ``Lite'' and ``Full'' (the latter including both crash consistency and partial multi-snapshot security), and let the user choose which one is desired during the \sflcinit operation.
+In practice, one of the two would be the default mode and the other one could be selected as optional (while the `Legacy' mode would eventually be deprecated), but deciding which of the two shall be the default will require a careful security and usability study.
 We leave this decision for future work, after proper confrontation with representatives of the envisioned final user demographics.